stuij/abi-aa/aapcs64/aapcs64.rst

 process can access.
 The memory that a process can access, without causing a run-time fault, may vary during the execution of its threads.

 The address space consists of one or more disjoint regions.
+Regions must not span address zero

 Footnotes
 =========